wiaio/slate/source/index.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-deviceKey | String | Unique key of the device. name | String | Name of the device. events | Object | List of most recent events. isOnline | Boolean | Online status of the device.
+id | String | Unique identifier of the device. name | String | Name of the device. events | Object | List of most recent events. isOnline | Boolean | Online status of the device.